GlykeriaStr/Wallet/README.md

 This is a small project in Python to explore some pytest features.

-The application witll enable its users to add or spend money in the wallet.
+The application will enable its users to add or spend money in the wallet.

+Used Semaphore for CI